wilhelmf-devel/php-dns-clients/README.md

 - INWX (implemented)
 - InternetX (Schlund, Leonex, ...) (implemented)
 - Hetzner (implemented)
-- [More to come: Nameshield, AWS Route53, Cloudfront]
+- (Possibly more to come: Nameshield, Cloudflare.
+AWS Route53 is a maybe due to its authentication complexity.)

 ## Features